How To Start a Self Storage Business In 6 Steps

 Once you’ve found a good area to base your business in, you need to decide what type of self storage business you want to open.
 It might surprise you to hear that there are dozens of types of storage businesses to choose from, including climate controlled storage, portable/mobile storage, vehicle storage, student storage, military storage, boat storage, business storage, 24 hour storage and more.
 But most of these fall into one of three simple categories: indoor storage, outdoor storage and drive-up storage.
 At this step, your investment size comes back into play.

-If you have between AUD$90K and AUD$180K to invest, outdoor storage or drive-up storage are probably your best options.
+If you have between $61K and $122K to invest, outdoor storage or drive-up storage are probably your best options.
 Both involve buying or leasing some land.

 With outdoor storage, you provide a plot where goods are stored unsheltered or semi-sheltered (perhaps with a canopy covering overhead but no walls).
 A private parking lot is a familiar example of outdoor storage, where cars or large camper vans are stored.